SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 Reports above give a good insight about the number of the employees that are about to retire and hold specific title.

 Now we need to concentrate on staff and their respective departments,So that headquarters can see what to expect in each department separately.
+Here we used `retirement_titles`,`dept_emp`,`departments` table to retrive the Roles per Staff and Departament which has 90398 rows in it

 <p align="center">